na-na-hi/renget/archive/5exa3.md

 [dfc](https://civitai.com/models/187118?modelVersionId=210141) | dull, flat, color
 [ubbp](https://civitai.com/models/187118?modelVersionId=210123) | unbelievably bad body parts
 [updn](https://civitai.com/models/187118?modelVersionId=210143) | ultra-saturated, painting, drawing,

+### Misc tip section

+- On Auto with lora block weights you can do something like %#389090%<lora:HLL:1:start=5>%% in order to get more EF composition
+	- %#389090%<lora:LCM:1:stop=5>%% being put in the mix especially bakes in the EF and lets the rest of the steps work on the style

 ### Fixing washed out artists